NVlabs/nvdiffrec/README.md

 For differentiable marching tetrahedons, we have adapted code from NVIDIA's [Kaolin: A Pytorch Library for Accelerating 3D Deep Learning Research](https://github.com/NVIDIAGameWorks/kaolin).

+# News

+- **2023-09-15** : We added support for the [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/) isosurfacing technique.
+Please see the config `configs/bob_flexi.json` for a usage example, and refer to the [FlexiCubes documentation](https://github.com/nv-tlabs/FlexiCubes) for details.

 # Licenses

 Copyright &copy; 2022, NVIDIA Corporation.
 All rights reserved.